wittenbrock/wittenbrock-design/README.md

 ## Features
 * Utilizes a bespoke layout and custom made icons and assets
-* Focuses the user's attention to specific content with scroll animations and CSS animations
+* Focuses the user's attention on specific content with scroll animations and CSS animations
 * Is mobile and desktop friendly

 ## Installation